Juneteenth: A day of joy and pain - and now national action

 For many white Americans, recent protests over police brutality have driven their awareness of Juneteenth’s significance.

-“This is one of the first times since the ’60s, where the global demand, the inter-generational demand, the multiracial demand is for systemic change,” said Cornell University professor Noliwe Rooks, a segregation expert.
-“There is some understanding and acknowledgement at this point that there’s something in the DNA of the country that has to be undone.”
+“This is one of the first times since the ’60s, where the global demand, the intergenerational demand, the multiracial demand is for systemic change,” said Cornell University professor Noliwe Rooks, a segregation expert.
+“There is some understanding and acknowledgment at this point that there’s something in the DNA of the country that has to be undone.”

 Friday’s celebrations will be marked from coast to coast with marches and demonstrations of civil disobedience, along with expressions of black joy in spite of an especially traumatic time for the nation.
 And like the nationwide protests that followed the police involved deaths of black men and women in Minnesota, Kentucky and Georgia, Juneteenth celebrations are likely to be remarkably more multiracial.